-The future of healthcare will probably be personal.
 For a growing number of patients today, visits to the doctor revolve around individualised genomic data, such as DNA markers linked to specific diseases and the efficacy of certain drugs.

 Based on this patient-specific DNA data, healthcare providers can make informed choices about prescribing medications that work better for patients with specific DNA profiles, while avoiding medications established as less effective or dangerous.
 Doctors can also leverage DNA data to schedule specific preventative screenings and initiate targeted, genetic therapies.

-Custom-made proteinssynthesised according to a method developed by European Inventor Award 2012 finalistsJason Chin and Oliver Rackham are revolutionising therapeutics, such as insulin treatment, and can be used to detect prostate, ovarian, and colon cancer.
+Custom-made proteins synthesised according to the method developed by Jason Chin and Oliver Rackham are revolutionising therapeutics.
+It is can also be used to detect prostate, ovarian, and colon cancer.